Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Calculation of the star discrepancy of a sequence

 In principle, the star discrepancy can be attained by searching all the critical boxes with the upper coordinate $\by$, with its dimension drawn from that of all possibles coordinates in $\mathcal{X}$.
 However, the calculation of the star discrepancy is in general a NP-hard problem, say, there might not exist an algorithm that can attain the maximal value with polynomial complexity \cite{WinkerFang1997}.

 Several algorithms based on integer optimization are proposed, including the threshold accepting \cite{WinkerFang1997}, the genetic algorithm \cite{Shah2010} and the improved threshold accepting (TA-improved) method \cite{GnewuchWahlstromWinzen2012}.
-In particular, the threshold accepting with improved sampling strategy, although somehow heuristic, is shown to be efficient in moderate large dimensional problem (especially $d=20$-$60$).
+In particular, the heuristic threshold accepting with improved sampling strategy is shown to be efficient in moderate large dimensional problem (especially $d=20$-$60$).

 The threshold accepting algorithm, often referred to a refined local search algorithm, is an integer optimization heuristic.
 For a set $\mathcal{X}$ of $N$ points, the collection of critical boxes is denoted by $\bar{\Gamma}(\mathcal{X})$, we set a total number of iterations $I$ and the number of independent trials $N_{tr}$ and a non-positive threshold value $T$.
 During the iterations, $T$ will increase until it reaches zero.
 This procedure helps to get rid of being trapped in local minima.
 More details, e.g., searching a neighbor by sampling and setting the threshold $T$, can be found in \cite{GnewuchWahlstromWinzen2012}.

-Instead, a series of benchmarks has been made for the dimensionality ranging from $d=6$ to $d=360$.
+A series of benchmarks has been made for the dimensionality ranging from $d=6$ to $d=360$.
 Here $N$, $I$ and $N_{tr}$ denote the number of points, number of iterations in threshold accepting and count of independent trials, respectively.
 The points are generated by random sampling from uniform distribution on $[0,1]^d$.
 Since the algorithms intends to solve an optimization problem, the maximal value attained in the experiments can be regarded as the references.